JetBrains/kotlin-web-site/docs/topics/delegated-properties.md

 [//]: # (title: Delegated properties)

 With some common kinds of properties, even though you can implement them manually every time you need them, it is more helpful to implement them once, add them to a library, and reuse them later.
-Examples include:
+For example:

 * _Lazy_ properties: the value is computed only on first access.
 * _Observable_ properties: listeners are notified about changes to this property.